Deploying AlertD to AWS

 Next Steps

-Now that AlertD is deployed, you need to complete the initial setup:
+Now that AlertD is deployed, you need to complete the initial setup.
+Choose the path that matches your deployment:

 Troubleshooting